 However, some of the terminology can be confusing.
 For example, understanding equity vs. equality in the workplace is key to knowing what steps need to be taken to ensure a fair situation for all.
 What is the difference between equity and equality, and why does it matter for your organization?
+What are some examples of equity vs. equality in the workplace?
 Here’s what you need to know.

 Even though equality and equity are often used interchangeably, they are not the same idea.
 Equality means everyone should be treated equally under the existing culture in your workplace.
 Equity is knowing that certain members of your staff come to work each day with different requirements that need to be accommodated before they can receive equal treatment.

 Example of Equity vs. Equality in the Workplace